MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxbtrees.md

  ### `useSurrogate`
   an integer specifying how surrogates are to be used in the splitting process:
 * `0` - display-only; observations with a missing value for the primary split variable are not sent further down the tree.
-* `1` - use surrogates,in order, to split observations missing the primary split variable.
+* `1` - use surrogates, in order, to split observations missing the primary split variable.
 If all surrogates are missing, the  observation is not split.
 * `2` - use surrogates, in order, to split observations missing the primary split variable.
 If all surrogates are missing or `maxSurrogate=0`, send the observation in the majority direction.
  The `0` value corresponds to the behavior of the `tree` function, and `2` (the default) corresponds to the recommendations of Breiman et al.